pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/fp.md

 ### Visualizing How Floating Point Numbers Sit on the Real Number Line

-Let’s explore where key floating-point numbers lie on the number line — particularly around zero, where subnormals come into play.
+Let’s explore where key floating-point numbers lie on the number line, particularly around zero, where subnormals come into play.

 - **Smallest positive normal number** is when  `E=1` and `M=0`: \\( 2^{1-bias} \\)
 - **Largest positive subnormal number** is when `E=0` and `M=2^m -1`, i.e., all `1`s: \\( 2^{1-bias} \times (0.M)_2 = 2^{1-bias} \times (1 - 2^{-m}) \\).